Methylphenidate: History

-Methylphenidate was first synthesized in 1944.
-It was synthesized by Ciba (now Novartis) chemist Leandro Panizzon.
-He named the drug after his wife Margarita, nicknamed Rita, who used Ritalin to compensate for low blood pressure.
+Methylphenidate was first synthesized in 1944 and was approved for medical use in the United States in 1955.
+It was synthesized by chemist Leandro Panizzon and sold by Swiss company CIBA (now Novartis).
+He named the drug after his wife Marguerite, nicknamed Rita, who used Ritalin to compensate for low blood pressure.
 Methylphenidate was not reported to be a stimulant until 1954.
 The drug was introduced for medical use in the United States in 1957.
 Originally, it was marketed as a mixture of two racemates, 80% (±)-erythro and 20% (±)-threo, under the brand name Centedrin.
 Subsequent studies of the racemates showed that the central stimulant activity is associated with the threo racemate and were focused on the separation and interconversion of the erythro isomer into the more active threo isomer.
-The erythro isomer was eliminated and now modern formulations of methyphenidate contain only the threo isomer at a 50:50 mixture of d- and l-isomers.
+The erythro isomer was eliminated, and now modern formulations of methylphenidate contain only the threo isomer in a 50:50 mixture of d- and l-isomers.

 Methylphenidate was first used to allay barbiturate-induced coma, narcolepsy and depression.
 It was later used to treat memory deficits in the elderly.
-Beginning in the 1960s, it was used to treat children with ADHD based on earlier work starting with the studies by American psychiatrist Charles Bradley on the use of psychostimulant drugs, such as Benzedrine, with then called "maladjusted children".
+Beginning in the 1960s, it was used to treat children with attention deficit hyperactivity disorder (ADHD) based on earlier work, starting with the studies by American psychiatrist Charles Bradley on the use of psychostimulant drugs, such as Benzedrine, with then-called "maladjusted children".
 Production and prescription of methylphenidate rose significantly in the 1990s, especially in the United States, as the ADHD diagnosis came to be better understood and more generally accepted within the medical and mental health communities.

-In 2000, Alza Corporation received US FDA approval to market Concerta, an extended-release form of methylphenidate.
+In 2000, Alza Corporation received FDA approval to market Concerta, a modified-release form of methylphenidate that uses the osmotic-controlled release oral delivery system.

+It was estimated that the number of doses of methylphenidate used globally in 2013 increased by 66% compared to 2012.
+In 2023, it was the 50th most commonly prescribed medication in the United States, with more than 13 million prescriptions.
+It is available as a generic medication.

 Society and culture

 Names

 Methylphenidate is sold in the majority of countries worldwide.
-Brand names for methylphenidate include Ritalin (in honor to Rita, the wife of the molecule discoverer), Rilatin (in Belgium to avoid a conflict of commercial name with the RIT pharmaceutical company), Concerta, Medikinet, Adaphen, Addwize, Inspiral, Methmild, Artige, Attenta, Cognil, Equasym, Foquest, Methylin, Penid, Phenida, Prohiper, and Tradea.
+Brand names for methylphenidate include Ritalin (in honor of Rita, the wife of the molecule discoverer Leandro Panizzon), Rilatine (in Belgium to avoid a conflict of commercial name with the RIT pharmaceutical company), Concerta, Medikinet, Adaphen, Addwize, Inspiral, Methmild, Artige, Attenta, Cognil, Konsenidat, Equasym, Foquest, Methylin, Penid, Phenida, Prohiper, and Tradea.